K. Kelappan: As reformer

 He fought for social reforms on one hand and the British on the other.
 He fought relentlessly against untouchability and caste-based discrimination.
-Along with K. Kumar, he became the earliest in Kerala to remove the suffix to his name that implied caste-status.
+Along with K. Kumar and K. Madhavanar, he became the earliest in Kerala to remove the suffix to his name that implied caste-status.
 He was called Kerala Gandhi.

 Kelappan laboured incessantly for the equality of all sections of the people.
 He was a major influence on the Vaikom Satyagraha movement and later led the Guruvayur Satyagraha in 1932.
 During Gandhi's visit to Travancore to commemorate the Temple Entry Proclamation, he seconded the most critical resolution re-establishing faith in Gandhiji's leadership and the forward steps to be taken in conformity with the Gandhian approach to translate the spirit of the move for social equality.
 The resolution was presented by K. Kumar of Travancore, a veteran reformer and one of the leaders of the Vaikom Satyagraha who later came to be forgotten by people and historians.

 Role post independence

 After independence he left the Congress Party.
 He joined the Kisan Mazdoor Praja Party and was elected to Parliament from the Ponnani Lok Sabha seat in 1952.
 At the end of his term, he left active politics and became a Sarvodaya worker and was actively associated with Bhoodan Movement in Kerala.

 Kelappan helped in starting Mathrubhumi and was its editor for several years.
 He worked for the unification of Kerala into a new linguistic state.
 He was also the president of many Gandhian organisations in Kerala including Kerala Sarvodaya Sangh, Kerala Gandhi Smarak Nidhi, Kerala Sarvodaya Mandal, and Gandhi Peace Foundation, Calicut.

 Kelappan opposed the formation of Muslim-majority Malappuram District in Kerala arguing that it would create a 'mini Pakistan'.
 He played an instrumental role in the Tali Temple Movement, which sought to rebuild a temple near a mosque in Angadippuram, Malappuram, an initiative that sparked communal tensions.
-However, he died on 7 October, 1971, before the movement was completed.
+However, he died on 7 October 1971, before the movement was completed.
 The temple built with his support stands alongside the mosque, symbolising harmony among different communities.